MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Introduction

 Besides the unique potential of the MUST project, synergies with other cosmological surveys, i.e., future imaging surveys (e.g., CSST, Euclid, LSST), CMB experiments (e.g., Simon Observatory \cite{SO2018}, CMB-S4 \cite{CMB-S4}, LiteBird \cite{LiteBIRD}) or radio surveys (e.g., SKAO \cite{SKA2020}) will enhance the constraining power of MUST and will result in a better understanding of our Universe.
-As a dedicated spectroscopic survey facility, MUST can also conduct spectroscopic surveys that support a wide range of scientific topics beyond LSS cosmology, including the study of galaxy evolution, super-massive black holes (SMBHs), the structure of the Milky Way, and time-domain astrophysics.
+As a dedicated spectroscopic survey facility, MUST can also conduct surveys that support a wide range of scientific topics beyond LSS cosmology, including galaxy evolution, supermassive black holes (SMBHs), the structure of the Milky Way, and time-domain astrophysics.

 This paper describes the MUST instrument and the scientific objectives of the cosmological survey that will be conducted over a 5-year period of observation.
 Section~\ref{sec:must} provides an overview of the MUST project, including the current status of the whole project, the design of the telescope (Section~\ref{ssec:telescope}), the focal plane system \& the spectrograph (Section~\ref{ssec:instrument}), the site \& observing condition (Section~\ref{ssec:site}), and the overall scientific capabilities (Section~\ref{ssec:scidrive}).
 Section~\ref{sec:motivation} describes the key scientific motivations of MUST for the Stage-V cosmological surveys.
-The primary scientific goals are covered in detail while briefly summarizing the potential for new probes and the potential synergies with other cosmological surveys.
+The primary scientific goals are covered in detail, with a brief summary of the potential for new probes and synergies with other cosmological surveys.
 Section~\ref{sec:target} presents the current target selection strategy and provides the redshift distribution and target density estimations for the cosmological forecast.
 We will also introduce the conceptual survey design for MUST.
 Finally, Section~\ref{sec:forecast} describes the method for theoretically forecasting the cosmological potential of MUST and summarizes the forecast for dark energy, structure growth, primordial non-Gaussianity, neutrino mass, and warm dark matter constraints.
 Discussions and main conclusions of this project and future directions are described in Section~\ref{sec:conclusion}.

 Throughout this work, we adopt as fiducial baseline $\Lambda$CDM cosmology with parameters~$H_0=67.6$~km~s$^{-1}$ Mpc$^{-1}$, ~$\Omega_b=0.046$ and $\Omega_m=0.31$.
 All magnitudes in this work are defined in the AB magnitude system \cite{Oke83}.